Ideal cores for gaming

 - Prominent CPI: We are talking about clock speed standards.
 It is a way of referring to raw performance, which is the ability of a processor to deliver without considering its working frequencies or the number of cores it integrates.
 A processor with a higher IPC than another will offer superior performance, even if it is configured at exactly the same frequency and has exactly the same number of cores.
 And where is the minimum?
 Since Zen 2 and Skylake architectures.

 - High work continuity: A processor with a high IPC but a low work continuity will end up losing a lot of performance.
 We must keep this in mind, because although the most important thing is the IPC when we reach the minimum of 4 cores and 8 threads, if we use a processor that works at a very low speed, it could end up giving us problems.
 If you wonder where the minimum is, it is very simple, at 4 GHz.
-When we exceed that figure, performance continues to increase, but the proportional improvement is lower.
+When we exceed that figure, performance continues to increase, but the optimization proportional is less.

 From all that we have said we could put multiple examples of processors that would meet that minimum that we have predetermined, and also others that would be left out.
 It is important that you keep in mind that many processors that do not meet these minimums still offer good performance in games, but lose a lot in their 4-core and 8-thread configurations.